 Your eligibility for third party payments and insurance reimbursements is determined by the insurance company whose payment you are seeking.
 Licensure in psychoanalysis will not guarantee that insurance companies will pay you.
 However, licensure in other disciplines, such as mental health counseling, social work, and psychology, does make you much more eligible to receive third party payments.

 I really want a job in a mental health agency, where I can apply what I’ve learned at BGSP.
 What can I do?

 Many of our students pursue a license in mental health counseling, commonly called the LMHC.
 Rules, regulations, requirements, and the application for this license in Massachusetts can be found at here.

-BGSP’s Master of Arts in Psychoanalytic Counseling degree satisfies the educational requirements, including practicum and internship, for the LMHC in Massachusetts and many other states.
+BGSP’s Master of Arts in Mental Health Counseling degree satisfies the educational requirements, including practicum and internship, for the LMHC in Massachusetts and many other states.
 Be sure to check the regulations for the state in which you are interested in practicing.